Understanding Excavation Requirements for Pavers

 Compacting Pavers for Stability

-Compacting the pavers ensures they interlock correctly and stay in place.
+Compacting the pavers makes sure they interlock correctly and stay in place.
 Use a plate compactor with a protective pad to avoid damaging the paver surface.
 Run the compactor over the entire area, making multiple passes until the pavers are firmly positioned.

 After compacting, add more jointing material if needed and compact again.
 This step helps to fill any remaining gaps, providing additional stability and preventing weeds from growing between the pavers.